berryq460/berryq460..nojekyll/README.md

 ![](diversity%20in%20tech.png)

 I believe more people, especially minority women, should have a seat at the table of shaping our virtual world, creating more accurate algorithms by incorporating a more comprehensive range of world views.
 I believe we must excercise our right to rise above poverty.
-We must work hard to do meaningful, mentally challenging and purposeful work in technology and we must work smart while changing the face of tech together.
+We must work hard to do meaningful and mentally challenging work in technology and we must work smart while changing the face of tech together.

 **I am inspired by the positive impact technology can create in the world when used correctly.
-The Knowledge House's programs are a perfect example of this.
+The Knowledge House community and its programs are a perfect example of this.
 I want to contribute to the movement that The Knowledge House is leading to empower high-need, high-potential candidates to one day be high-earning and highly-involved in the future success of the communities they come from.**

 ## Furthermore...